-To select a subcontractor bid
+To select a subcontractor bid:

-- 1 After you enter information in the bid grid for each subcontractor and compare the amounts, you can select the subcontractor that you want to use for the job. - 2 Right-click the name of the subcontractor whose bid you want to use for the estimate and select Use Subcontractor. - 3 If the included items have labor, material, other, or equipment amounts in the spreadsheet, you have the option of removing or keeping the original category amounts. - Clear the labor, material, equipment, and other amounts.
-This changes these category amounts to zero. - Keep the existing labor, material, equipment, and other amounts.
-This changes only the Sub amount; amounts in other categories remain unchanged. - 4 Click [Close].
+- 1. Right-click the name of the subcontractor whose bid you want to use for the estimate and select Use Subcontractor. - 2.
+If the included items have labor, material, other, or equipment amounts in the spreadsheet, you have the option of removing or keeping the original category amounts. - 3.
+Clear the labor, material, equipment, and other amounts.
+This changes these category amounts to zero. - 4.
+Keep the existing labor, material, equipment, and other amounts.
+This changes only the Sub amount; amounts in other categories remain unchanged. - 5.
+Click [Close].